aws-samples/serverless-patterns/cdk-eventbridge-stepfunction/README.md

 ### Monitor the event bus

-Once the Step Function has completed execution, at your terminal or command line, you should be able to see that the `reminder` Step Function has sent a `Reminder` message to the event bus.
+Once the Step Functions workflow has completed, at your terminal or command line, you should be able to see that the `reminder` Step Functions workflow has sent a `Reminder` message to the event bus.

 ![monitor event bus](07_view_monitor_eventbridge.png)

 ### Making changes

-You can customise the Step Function configuration by editing the code at `./lib/cdk-eventbridge-stepfunction-stack.ts`.
+You can customize the Step Functions configuration by editing the code at `./lib/cdk-eventbridge-stepfunction-stack.ts`.
 To deploy changes, use the `npx cdk deploy` command.

 ## Cleanup